Roshan-R/dotfiles/README.md

 # Ricer
-A collection of my dotfiles and a script for auto ricing your system!
+A backup of my dotfiles

-Setup

-WM : i3-gaps
-Terminal : gnome-terminal